kilowhat/kilowhat.net/_extensions/wordpress.md

 See login/logout section below for details on how the global login works.

+### Global Login Mechanism

+*Since version 2.0.
+Previously it was always Cookie.*

+Multiple global login mechanisms are available.
+Each have their benefits and downsides.

+#### Cookie

+Sets a cookie on a top level domain on the first login.

+Pros:

+- Fastest method, as it doesn't require additional redirects on login and no client-side requests or refresh when visiting Flarum after logging on WordPress.

+Cons:

+- WordPress and Flarum must share a top level domain.

+#### Redirect

+Redirects through Flarum on every WordPress login.

+Pros:

+- Works with different top level domains.
+- No client-side requests or page reloads necessary.
+- No `SameSite=None` cookies necessary on WordPress side.

+Cons:

+- Slower login as you go through the redirect every time, even if you don't end up visiting the forum.
+- Redirect might conflict with other WordPress plugins.

+Depends:

+- This is the only method that boots the Flarum session at the same time as WordPress.
+It could be desirable or not.
+This will bump the last seen time, and allow extensions to run middlewares for the user at that time.
+But since it never loads the homepage most extension logic won't run yet.

+#### Hidden Iframe

+Uses a hidden iframe on the forum to communicate with WordPress client-side.

+Pros:

+- Works with different top level domains.
+- Combined with the "Iframe delay" below this can be used to only login on demand.

+Cons:

+- A page refresh is necessary when visiting the forum to enter the account.
+The prompt or automatic redirect can be a suboptimal experience.
+- Uses `SameSite=None` cookies on WordPress side.

 ### Cookie Domain

 **Required if WordPress domain is different from Flarum domain**